 Vitamins are critical cofactors in all enzyme production.
 Without certain vitamins, the process shuts down.
 Taking isolated forms of vitamin supplements causes shortages in the entire vitamin complex and can affect thyroid production.

-In any health battle, the thyroid needs to be functioning as best as possible.
+In brain development and any health battle for that matter, the thyroid needs to be functioning as best as possible.
 Even the immune system depends upon optimal thyroid to function.
-Cellular metabolism requires thyroid to perform normal duties -- and double-duty in the case of disease.
+Cellular metabolism requires thyroid to perform normal duties — and double-duty in the case of disease.
 Cleansing the body of toxins and metals while supporting the thyroid is job one.
 Freedom from stress and life’s worries are also very important for the healing process in the body.

 To learn about how the thyroid affects Dementia and child development read this: “Fixing the Brain Book 2, Brain structure vs function”

 To learn more about the thyroid’s function in health read this link: “Thyroid Support”